Attention - Camp is almost full

 Please check our website regularly, we will announce new workshops here.

 The camp takes place near Hamburg and is easily reached by public transport.
 The fun costs 15-25€ per night, i.e. according to self-assessment of one's own financial possibilities.
 Camp-Reader as well as daily full board are included.
-You can spend the night in bed, in a tent or in your own car/camper/van.
-The latter would be very welcome, as the remaining overnight places are limited; please write this down when registering.
 At the camp there will be organised self-catering: everyone sometimes will help with cooking, washing up, cleaning- but food will be provided daily (always vegetarian and vegan as well).
 If you are thinking about not coming because of the amount of the participation fee, please contact us.

 There are meeting rooms, WIFI, table tennis, pool table, sauna and outside space for ball games.
 The facility is conditionally barrier-free (roughly: the most important rooms are wheelchair accessible, but some ramps are a bit steep), one room is completely barrier-free with its own bathroom.
 The kitchen is on ground floor, and there are meeting rooms on ground floor.
 That means: We do our best to minimise the remaining barriers on site - if you arrive in a wheelchair or have other mobility restrictions, feel free to contact us so we can discuss the details in advance.
 We will try to accommodate other needs as well, as far as we can.
 If you would like to come with children, please contact us as well.
 We will try to provide childcare at least parallel to part of the workshops.